Skhwan/atm-simulator/README.md

 ### How to test the API
 Go to [frontend atm-simulator project](https://github.com/Skhwan/atm-simulator-react) and run the frontend side first and use it to test ATM Simulator
-The Website should look like this
+<br/>The Website should look like this
 ![React test-tool website](/src/main/resources/image/test-tool-sample.png?raw=true)